 This year, we have to host it virtually, but it does give us the amazing opportunity to reach far and wide, so please do share this invitation with any woman in your organisation, whether they are based in Ireland or in programme countries.
 We will come together at 12 o’clock Irish time to be inspired, to connect, and to enjoy a moment of calm.

 We’ve invited two inspiring women leaders to provoke the conversation - ActionAid Kenya’s Makena Mwobobia and Su Carty, executive coach and the IRFU’s representative on World Rugby.
 They will share their leadership journey in conversation with Martina Fitzgerald, Dóchas Board member and former journalist.
-We also hope to hear from some young women leaders about their hopes and inspiration for the future.
+We will also hear from two young women leaders, Mair (Mya) Kelly and Victory Nwabu-Ekeoma, who will share their hopes and inspiration for the future.

 Let’s come together to celebrate this important day/week/month!